openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 platform.

-The term **maintainer** will mean a named person or persons responsible for the health of component and the component's community.
+The term **maintainer** will mean a named person or persons responsible for the health of the component and the component's community.
 The remainder of this specification will be focused on the details of the role.